 The Haunted Castle

-Many ghosts’ stories are associated with the castle, one of which is the story of the lone bagpiper.
+Many ghost stories are associated with the castle, one of which is the story of the lone bagpiper.
 It is said that a piper boy was sent down the tunnels of the Royal Miles when they were first discovered to investigate the location.
 The boy was playing his bagpipes along the way so that the people above the tunnels could track him.
-Suddenly the music stopped and the people formed a search party to look for him.
-Surprisingly, he was never found not even his body.
+Suddenly, the music stopped, and the people formed a search party to look for him.
+Surprisingly, he was never found, not even his body.
 People claim that they can still hear his ghostly pipes in the castle.

 St David’s Tower Dragon